Person smiling

 BIOGRAPHY

-Zach Klobnak is Assistant Professor of Music at Centre College, where he has taught since 2013.
-He teaches applied lessons in organ, piano, and harpsichord as well as courses in American music and music theory.
+Zach Klobnak is Assistant Professor of Music at Centre College (Danville, Kentucky), where he has taught since 2013.
+He teaches applied lessons in piano, organ, and harpsichord, courses in American music and music theory, and newly developed courses for the college’s study abroad and general education curricula.
 His duties include accompanying responsibilities for Centre’s voice and choral programs.

 Klobnak is also a seasoned arts administrator.
 Much of his work in this realm is through the American Guild of Organists, where he currently sits on the Committee for Scholarships.
 Recently, he helped design and oversee an educational outreach program for young musicians, including a state-of-the-art virtual camp during the Covid-19 pandemic.
 He has also inaugurated two concert series, one each in Florida and Kentucky, both of which continue to connect audiences to unique musical offerings and are now thriving in their second decade of existence.